 Yes, Omaha is on the move.
 It’s time to ACCELERATE the pace of TRANSFORMATION!
-The first phase of the Transformation 2025 Initiative has officially launched.
+The first phase of the North Omaha 2025 Initiative has officially launched.

 To Unite and Transform Omaha into a GREAT city—thriving and prosperous, in every zip code and neighborhood.
 One.
 Great.
 Omaha!

 The Empowerment Network in collaboration with residents, neighborhood associations, city, county, state and federal elected officials, faith leaders, community-based organizations, social agencies, governmental institutions, health providers, law enforcement, businesses and others have launched an initiative referred to as Transformation 2025.

 The partners realize these objectives, and the goals will only be reached through collaboration, alignment and strategic reallocation of investments.
 The measurable goals:

 - 5,000 unemployed individuals connected to sustainable living wage jobs and careers